Updated: Nov 15

 A discussion about the challenges of drawing causal conclusions based on survey data, and how that ties into the question of gender differences.

-Whether you’re fascinated by gender or have never thought seriously about it before, we think you’ll enjoy our new data-driven quiz: the Gender Continuum Test.
+Whether you’re fascinated by gender or have never thought seriously about it before, we think you’ll enjoy our new data-driven gender test.

 Note: this program uses "man" and "woman" interchangeably with "male" and "female."
 It focuses on just two categories because, while some people do not identify with either, and some identify with a different gender than their sex assigned at birth, about 98% of people in our data reported a gender of "man" or "woman" and identified with the same gender as their sex assigned at birth, leaving insufficient data to analyze responses from any other groups.